Lahiri/recipya/README.md

 A clean, simple and powerful recipe manager web application for unforgettable family recipes, empowering you to curate and share your favorite recipes.
 It is focused on simplicity for the whole family to enjoy.

+This repository is a personal fork of [Recipya](https://github.com/reaper47/recipya).
+It keeps the original application's goals and design direction, while adding features and refinements I need for my own use.

 ![Recipe page screenshot](.github/screenshot-recipes.webp)

+## Changes in This Fork

+Compared to the original repository, this fork currently includes:

+- Recipe PDF exports with the recipe image included when available.
+- Improved browser print output with a cookbook-style layout, recipe image, compact metadata, nutrition summary, and source footnote.
+- Print layout refinements for spacing, rounded sections, background colors, ingredient/instruction columns, and better page fit.
+- Servings scaling improvements, including support for more ingredient quantity formats and print output that reflects the currently selected serving count.

 ## :warning: Important Note